saijal-02/E-Commerce-Website/README.md

 🛒 E-Commerce Website (MERN Stack)

-A full-stack E-Commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+A full-stack E-Commerce web application built using the MERN stack — MongoDB, Express.js, React.js, and Node.js.
-The project includes user authentication, product browsing, cart management, and an admin panel for product management.
+The project supports user authentication, product browsing, cart management, and an admin panel for managing products.

 🚀 Features

-User Signup & Login with JWT authentication
+User Signup & Login using JWT authentication

-Dynamic product listing fetched from backend APIs
+Dynamic product fetching from backend using REST APIs

 Add to Cart / Remove from Cart functionality

-Admin Panel for adding and removing products
+Admin Panel for adding and deleting products

-Image upload for products using Multer
+Product image upload using Multer

-Responsive UI with CSS Media Queries
+Responsive UI using CSS Media Queries

-Secure password handling using bcrypt
+Global state management using React Context API

 🧰 Tech Stack

-Frontend:
+Frontend

 React.js